top of page

 Gifts of Cash and Other Property:

-Gifts of cash and other property, such a real estate, and securities, are the easiest way to support the foundation.
-Such gifts are tax deductible.
+Gifts of cash and other property, such as real estate and securities, are the easiest way to support the foundation.
+Such gifts are tax-deductible.
 No gift is too small.
 If appreciated property is given, there is no liability for capital gains tax on the appreciation.

 Friends of the Foundation Employee Payroll Deduction: